Top 10 enterprise software asset management solutions

 Cons

-• Limited report customization: Advanced reporting and data export can feel constrained.
+• Limited report customization: Advanced reporting and data export feel constrained.

 • No mobile app: No dedicated mobile access for field teams.

-AssetExplorer is a reasonable pick for organizations that need core asset management at a mid-range price.
-Teams needing dependency mapping, CMDB relationships, or ITOM will want a more complete platform.
+AssetExplorer is a solid pick for core asset management at a mid-range price.
+Teams that need dependency mapping, CMDB relationships, or ITOM will want a more complete platform.

 8. Eracent ITMC: license reconciliation at scale

 Eracent ITMC is a cloud-based platform focused on continuous license reconciliation.
-It’s designed for organizations where software compliance is a top priority.
+It fits organizations where software compliance is a top priority.

 Key features

-• Continuous license reconciliation: Constantly compares entitlements against deployments to flag gaps.
+• Continuous license reconciliation: Compares entitlements against deployments to flag gaps as they happen.

 • Full lifecycle management: Tracks assets from procurement to disposal.